-Unfortunately, this pandemic is taking place at the beginning of the tree pollen season, raising the question of whether you're having allergy symptoms or an acute infection (either viral or bacterial).
+The tree pollen season has now begun, raising the question of whether upper respiratory symptoms are due to allergy or an acute infection (either viral or bacterial).
 Follow these tips to tell the difference between allergy or an infection:

 Both coronavirus infection and allergy can cause sneezing, but allergies cause more sneezing fits (usually, only 1-2 sneezes at a time with viral infections).
 Allergies cause a lot more itching ‐ viral infections don't cause itching of the eyes, nose, and ears